A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: Background and set up

 The Feynman period can be defined as follows.
 Given a graph $G$, associate a variable $a_e$ to each edge $e$ and let the Kirchhoff polynomial of $G$ be

 where the sum is over all spanning trees $T$ of $G$.
 Then the Feynman period is the following integral when it converges

-where $D$ is the dimension of space time.
+where $D$ is the dimension of spacetime.
 This is a nice integral from a graph theoretic perspective because it is controlled by $\Psi_G$ which is a combinatorially defined polynomial.
 The two main techniques for calculating Feynman periods also both have algebraic and graph theoretic flavours.
 Denominator reduction and its generalizations, notably HyperInt\cite{PANZER2015148} and HyperlogProcedures\cite{Shyper}, integrate one edge at a time giving polynomials in terms of spanning forests in the denominator at each step and numerators in terms of multiple polylogarithms \cite{Brbig, Bmpl, Phyp, Pphd}.
-Graphical functions \cite{Sgraphfn} build the integral one edge at at time by working with a graph with three marked vertices, one of which is marked with $z$, the variable of the function.
+Graphical functions \cite{Sgraphfn} build the integral one edge at time by working with a graph with three marked vertices, one of which is marked with $z$, the variable of the function.
 The process is explicitly graph-based at every step.
 Note that neither approach can compute all Feynman periods -- that would be much too much to ask -- but both of these techniques can also calculate some Feynman integrals, not just the periods.

+Physically, the Feynman period is the contribution of the graph to the beta function of the theory.
+From this or directly from the definitions, one can see that the Feynman period does not depend on the external momenta of the graph.
+Alternately, breaking an internal edge we can see the periods as single scale integrals.
+Despite this lack of, or very limited, dependence on the external parameters, Feynman periods are still useful in many quantum field theory calculations, see for example the introduction to \cite{BSphi3} and references therein.
+They are also mathematically very interesting since they distill out key number theoretic content from the Feynman integral.

-The Feynman period does not see the external edges of the Feynman graph, so we can remove them, obtaining a graph in the sense of this paper.
-There may be multiple edges.
-In principle there may be self-loops, but physically these are known as tadpoles and are quite degenerate, so we will not allow them.
+In view of the lack of dependence on external momenta, we can remove the external edges from the Feynman graph obtaining a graph in the sense of this paper.
+These graph may have double edges or potentially higher multiple edges.
+In principle there may be self-loops, but physically depending on the theory these either do not appear or their contribution factors out and in any case they do not contribute to the period, so we will lose nothing of interest by not allowing them.

 Much of the work using both these integration approaches was done with graphs in $\phi^4$ theory in 4 dimensions.
 In $\phi^4$ theory the Feynman graphs are 4-regular when counting the external edges, and so with the external edge removed they are 4-regular except for a small number of lower degree vertices.
 Furthermore an operation known as \emph{completion} lets us move to honestly 4-regular graphs.
 Many special techniques were developed and graphical symmetries proved for this 4-regular case \cite{Sphi4}.